You may have seen the term TF*IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

 Publish the content updated with the insights that you’ve recently gleaned from your searches.
 From here, you can continue to analyze it, and any changes in the ranks.

-5) Show before and after TF*IDF graphs
+5) Show before and after TF*IDF results

 One of the rewards of TF*IDF is that it allows you to track performance at a very minute level.
-Before and after each adjustment you make to your content, you can produce graphs of how the balance of topics on your pages has changed.
+Before and after each adjustment you make to your content, you can produce screenshots of how the balance of topics on your pages has changed.
 These are useful to clients who are interested in seeing specific metrics for changes you’re making in their content.

 Now, we’re ready to get into the part you’ve been waiting for!